q: Are you going to have more trainings?

 q: What do I need to do to start a LAT on my campus?

 A: First, you must attend a Facilitator Training.
 Secondly, the Principal, AP or District Superintendent (depending on your local policy) must sign an MOU with Leadership Academy: Texas, enabling LAT to collect data on the effectiveness of the program.
 LAT collects both quantitative and qualitative student data (which has been previously de-identified) including data on; GPA, interactions with the criminal justice system, school discipline interactions, and students’ attitude toward law enforcement; as well as how safe students feel at school.
+This is done in order to track the success of the program. *you can download a copy of the MOU on the ‘Campuses’ page*

 q: Is our school campus required to have a School Resource Officer on staff?